AverySims/GuessTheNumber/README.md

 # Guess the Number
-Customize the random number range and guess it when the program starts see how many guesses it takes you
+Customize the random number range and guess it when the program starts\n see how many guesses it takes you